 - Four electives (including at least one topical course)

 History students wishing to obtain the authorization in History/Social Science Single Subject Matter, in order to teach history and social science in junior high or high school, should declare this option as their major.
 NOTE: both new and continuing students should enroll in or switch to this Option in the History major.
-See the Single Subject Prep Program Page for more information on this Option.
+See our page dedicated to the History Education Option/Single Subject by clicking here.

 History Major Worksheet

-- History Majors: You must print out and follow the 45-unit advising worksheet (download here [PDF]).
+- History Majors: You must print out and follow the 45-unit advising worksheet.

-- History Majors-Education Option: If you are seeking the History/Social Science Single Subject Matter Authorization to teach history in junior or senior high school, you should print out and follow the History Major-Education Option advising worksheet (download here [PDF]).
+- History Majors-Education Option: If you are seeking the History/Social Science Single Subject Matter Authorization to teach history in junior or senior high school, you should print out and follow the History Major-Education Option advising worksheet.
 Be sure to also consult our Single Subject Matter Prep Program page.

 History Major Roadmaps